angelomelonas/grpc-web-chat/envoy/README.md

+# Setting up the Envoy Proxy

-The default setup works for `localhost`.
+The Envoy Proxy is configured in the `envoy.yaml` file.
+The default setup is for `localhost`.

 ##### For Windows
 1. Run `create-cert.sh` to create certificates.